niemopen/niem-naming-design-rules/ndr6src.md

 **Rule 7-43:** Do not leak representation into data definition || A data definition SHOULD NOT contain explicit representational or data typing information such as number of characters, classes of characters, range of mathematical values, etc., unless the very nature of the component can be described only by such information.
 (N5R 11-27)

 A component definition is intended to describe semantic meaning only, not representation or structure.
 How a component with simple content is represented is indicated through the representation term, but the primary source of representational information should come from the XML Schema definition of the types themselves.
-A developer should try to keep a component’s data definition decoupled from its representation.
+A developer should try to keep a component's data definition decoupled from its representation.

-### 7.2.3 Data defintion rules from ISO 11179-4
+### 7.2.3 Data definition rules from ISO 11179-4

 These rules are adopted from [[ISO 11179-4]](#ref), *Information technology — Metadata
 registries: Formulation of data definitions*